 Measure M has funding for a transit-eligible Subregional Equity Program (SEP) in the Central City Area and Westside Cities subregions.
 The subregions could allocate a portion of the funding for the Project, which requires notice to and approval by the subregions.
 The Measure M Expenditure Plan includes \$235 million for the Central City Area SEP and \$160 million for the Westside Cities SEP.
 The SEP funds are programmed beginning in FY 2043 in the Long Range Transportation Plan Financial Forecast due to limited financial capacity.
 Staff has previously recommended that the South Bay and Central City Area subregions allocate a portion of the SEP to address a \$90 million cost increase on the Crenshaw/LAX Transit Project.
-Per Board action in May 2020 (Motion 38.1 # 2020-0356), staff will develop, in partnership with all Board offices, a uniform process by which subregions can elect to use SEP funding that will be reported back during the September 2020 Board cycle.
+Per Board action in May 2020 (Motion 38.1 # 2020-0356), staff is developing, in partnership with all Board offices, a uniform process by which subregions can elect to use SEP funding.
+Staff is also pursuing a reimbursement process that will utilize SEP funding to address an \$11.9 million shortfall on the Eastside Light Rail Access (Gold Line) project (Board item # 2020-0931).